 Mandatory reporting refers to the legal requirement of certain professional groups to report a reasonable belief of child physical or sexual abuse to child protection authorities.

-In Victoria mandated reporters must make a report to child protection, if:
+In Victoria, under the Children, Youth and Families Act 2005, mandated reporters must make a report to child protection, if:

 - In the course of practising their profession or carrying out duties of their office, position or employment

 - They form a reasonable belief, that a child has been or is at risk of significant harm, as a result of physical or sexual abuse, and